Floe-Project/Floe/readme.md

 - Install Nix and enable Flakes
 - Run `nix develop` in the root of the project to enter a shell with all dependencies
 - Run `just build native`.
 Alternative options instead of `native` are: `linux`, `windows`, `mac_arm`, `mac_x86`, `mac_ub` (universal binary)
+- Binaries are created in the zig-out directory

 ## About the code
-Floe is a [CLAP](https://github.com/free-audio/clap) plugin at its core.
+Floe is a [CLAP](https://github.com/free-audio/clap) plugin written in C++.
 The [clap-wrapper project](https://github.com/free-audio/clap-wrapper) is used to provide VST3 and AU versions.
+Eventually, we plan to use the Zig programming language.

 ### Project structure
 #### Helpers